Teaching Mary Shelley and Frankenstein

 Mary Shelley wrote Frankenstein in 1818 when she was just 18 years old.
 In doing so, she not only created a gothic masterpiece that continues to influence and inspire literature but also broke barriers as a woman writer, pioneered science fiction, and created a cautionary tale that is relevant for AI, STEM, and tech researchers today.

-For Woman’s History Month, Endicott College professor Charlotte Gordon discusses how to teach about Shelley while exploring discrimination, scientific ethics, and more.
+In light of the new Frankenstein film directed by Guillermo del Toro, I spoke with Endicott College professor Charlotte Gordon about how to teach about Frankenstein while exploring discrimination, scientific ethics, and more.
 Gordon is the author of Romantic Outlaws: The Extraordinary Lives of Mary Wollstonecraft and Mary Shelley, which won the National Book Critics Circle award in 2016.
-Her latest book, Mary Shelley: A Very Short Introduction, will be released in May 2022
+She also wrote Mary Shelley: A Very Short Introduction, which was published in 2022.

 Explore The Obstacles Shelley Overcame to Write Frankenstein